Sarah Guppy: Early history and inventions

 Sarah Maria Beach was born in Birmingham, England, and baptised in November 1770 as a daughter of Richard and Mary Beach.
 She married Samuel Guppy in 1795.
 In 1811 she patented the first of her inventions, a method of making safe piling for bridges.
 Thomas Telford asked her for permission to use her patented design for suspension bridge foundations, and she granted it to him free of charge.
 As a friend of Isambard Kingdom Brunel and his family she became involved in the Great Western Railway, writing to the directors with ideas and giving her support.
 In 1841 she wrote a letter recommending planting willows and poplars to stabilise embankments.
-She continued to offer technical advice despite the fact that, as she wrote, "it is unpleasant to speak of oneself—it may seem boastful particularly in a woman."
+She continued to offer technical advice despite the fact that, as she wrote, "it is unpleasant to speak of oneself—it may seem boastful particularly in a woman".

-Sarah’s early life helped pave the way for future success and access to resources that other females of her time did not have.
-Sarah Guppy grew up in a wealthy family, and was educated and surrounded by innovative thinkers (Pollard, 2021).
-When she married Samuel Guppy, who was a machinery builder, she was surrounded by the trade and learned how to negotiate and run a business, while simultaneously learning about the engineering industry (Pollard, 2021).
-Since Samuel had interest in numerous fields, Sarah wanted to get involved and Samuel supported his wife in taking charge of negotiations for his manufacturing business deals (Pollard, 2021).
-It was clear that Sarah Guppy’s interest in engineering was well supported by her husband, who cared for her and did not treat her as secondary or less capable of entering a field that so many women are historically blocked off from.
+Sarah’s early life gave her access to resources that few women of her time had.
+She grew up in a wealthy family, and was educated and surrounded by innovative thinkers.
+When she married Samuel Guppy, a machinery builder, Sarah Guppy was surrounded by the trade and learned how to negotiate and run a business, while simultaneously learning about the engineering industry.
+Samuel had interest in numerous fields, and Sarah wanted to get involved.
+Samuel supported his wife in taking charge of negotiations for his manufacturing business deals.
+It was clear that Sarah Guppy’s interest in engineering was well supported by her husband, who cared for her and did not treat her as secondary or less capable of entering a field that so many women were historically blocked off from.